caseymcc/akaze/README.md

 | Descriptor    |            10            |    0.9    |

 ## Limitations
-- The CUDA version currently comes with some limitations.
-The maximum number of detected keypoints _before_ filtering is 8196 points per level.
-This constraint might be relatex in future updates.
+- Previous limitations with respect to the number of keypoints are more or less gone.
+Set the maximum number of keypoints in AKAZEConfig.h.
+This is done since cuda memory is preallocated..
 - The only descriptor available is MLDB, as proposed in the original authors' paper.
 - Currently it only works with 4 octaves and 4 sub-levels (default settings).